usnistgov/FederalProfile-8259A/_8259-Control/logical.md

 - Communicate to IoT device customers:
   - A list of the third parties to whom the manufacturer provides IoT device data and/or customer information, and
   - The types of data provided to the third parties directly by the device (e.g., device usage, entities using the device, device location, personal data, etc.).
-- Describe other types of devices, systems, etc., that will be accessing the manufacturer&#39;s IOT device during customer use of the device, and how they will be accessing it (using static IP addresses, etc.).
+- Describe other types of devices, systems, etc., that will be accessing the manufacturer's IoT device during customer use of the device, and how they will be accessing it (using static IP addresses, etc.).
 - Provide documentation, in contracts, disclosures and/or similar types of documents, for the actions the manufacturer will take for requested modification of interface capabilities, and describe how device customers should make such requests.
 - Describe how the IoT device customers will be notified of changes in the manufacturer's contractors and third parties that have access to the IoT devices, when the origination or locations (e.g., city, state, country) of the contractors or third parties change, and other related types of contractor and third-party changes.
 - Describe the methods by which the manufacturer prevents unauthorized access to the customer's IoT device by third parties not listed on the provided documentation.